Frequently Asked Questions (FAQ)

 For our Young Leader Program applicants, 2 academic and 1 professional recommendation is preferred.
 If you do not have a professional recommendation, a third academic may be used.
 If you have more than 1 professional recommendation, you may submit 2 professional and 1 academic recommendation.

 You will receive an automated email when you submit your application via the online application system.
-You will receive a second email within 24-48 hours from our Academic Administrator which will indicate what materials, if any, are missing from your application package.
-Once all your application materials have been received you will be sent another email letting you know that your application is complete.
+You will receive an email from the Academic Administrator if any materials are missing from your application package.
 Please be sure to check your Spam/Junk folder for messages from the Center for Real Estate.

 Do note: because of the large number of requests we receive, and the high volume of supplemental application materials we receive, we are unable to spot-check for receipt of materials until after you have submitted your application.